 Curtiss was supposed to be delivering production aircraft to the Navy by December 1941, and the USAAF had also ordered 900 as the "A-25A Shrike", with carrier gear deleted and other tweaky changes.
-However, the prototype was lost for good on 21 December 1941 when it broke up in the air, pilot B.T.
-Hulse bailing out safely.
+Unfortunately, the prototype was lost for good on 21 December 1941 when it broke up in the air, pilot B.T.
+Hulse bailing out safely -- the incident suggesting more troubles down the road.
 The first production machine was finally completed in June 1942, being rolled out from a plant in Columbus, Ohio, which would build all of the Curtiss Helldivers.
 Navy officials noted that the Grumman TBF Avenger torpedo bomber was already in combat, even though development had begun two years after the start of the Helldiver program.

 Navy service acceptance trials of the first six production machines revealed that the Helldiver was badly overweight due to the changes implemented during its protracted development.
 The cleanup performed by Curtiss engineers had only limited effect in improving the type's handling, and the weight increase helped negate much of that.
 Some of the problems were unfixable: the requirement that the Helldiver fit on carrier elevators limited its length, making it stubby and unstable along the longitudinal axis -- leading to the fit of an absurdly oversized tailfin.
 In any case, squadron deliveries began in December 1942.
 Pilots converting from the SBD Dauntless quickly suspected they had been handed a bad deal, and some carrier captains suggested that the Helldiver program be canceled.BACK_TO_TOP

 The rudder and elevators had metal frames with fabric skinning.
 The tailfin folded to the side to allow the aircraft to fit into the hangar deck.
 The SB2C-1 had a tailwheel landing gear arrangement, with the main gear hinging in the wings toward the fuselage and a fixed tailwheel, and there was a stinger-type arresting hook under the tail.
-Selective armor and self-sealing fuel tanks were fitted.
+Self-sealing fuel tanks and selective armor were fitted.
 The Helldiver had fore-and-aft greenhouse-style canopies that slid toward the center to open.

-The SB2C-1 could carry a 450 kilogram (1,000 pound) bomb in its bombbay, with the bomb swinging out on a crutch for delivery in a dive-bombing attack.
-Wing racks were later added to allow it to carry a store under wing, such as a 150 kilogram (325 pound) depth charge or smaller munition.
-Gun armament included four 12.7 millimeter Browning machine guns in the wings, plus a flexible mount in the rear cockpit initially fitted with a single 12.7 millimeter Browning, but later changed to twin 7.62 millimeter Brownings on a hydraulically-boosted ring mount.
+The SB2C-1 could carry a 450-kilogram (1,000-pound) bomb in its bombbay, with the bomb swinging out on a crutch for delivery in a dive-bombing attack.
+Wing racks were later added to allow it to carry a store under wing, such as a 150-kilogram (325-pound) depth charge or smaller munition.
+Gun armament included four Browning M2 machine guns in the wings, plus a flexible mount in the rear cockpit initially fitted with a single M2 Browning, but later changed to twin 7.62 millimeter Brownings on a hydraulically-boosted ring mount.
 The XSB2C-1, incidentally, had started out with two guns in the nose cowling and no guns in the wings.

-* The first variant to see combat was the "SB2C-1C", which was introduced in 1943, with additional fuel storage and the four Brownings in the wings replaced by two 20 millimeter cannon, with 400 rounds per gun.
+* The first variant to see combat was the "SB2C-1C", introduced in 1943.
+It featured additional fuel storage and the four Brownings in the wings replaced by two 20-millimeter cannon, with 400 rounds per gun.
 Provision was made for torpedo carriage, but torpedoes were rarely if ever carried in practice.
 778 SB2C-1Cs were built, with the type performing its first major combat action in a raid against the Japanese stronghold at Rabaul on New Britain on 11 November 1943.
 Helldivers were originally painted light blue topside and white underneath, but within a few months overall dark sea blue would become standard Navy colors.

-Most SB2C-3s were fitted with the ASB longwave radar with a Yagi fishbone-style array antenna under each wing for attacks in foul weather, but some were built with the much better AN/APS-4 centimetric radar in a pod under the wing and designated "SB2C-3E".
-Some sources claim that a radar "bombsight", the "low altitude bombing system (LABS)", was also carried by the Helldiver, but LABS seems to have been generally carried by large multi-engine patrol aircraft and there's little clear evidence of its use with the SB2C.
+Most SB2C-3s were fitted with the ASB longwave radar with a Yagi fishbone-style array antenna under each wing for attacks in foul weather, but some were built with the much better AN/APS-4 centimetric radar in a pod under the wing, to be designated "SB2C-3E".
+Some sources claim that a radar "bombsight", the "low altitude bombing system (LABS)", was also carried by the Helldiver -- but LABS seems to have been generally carried by large multi-engine patrol aircraft, and there's little evidence of its use with the SB2C.